jqnatividad/qsv/README.md

 Tab Completion
 --------------
 qsv's command-line options are quite extensive.
-Thankfully, since it uses [docopt](http://docopt.org/) for CLI processing, we can take advantage of [doctop.rs' tab completion support](https://github.com/docopt/docopt.rs#tab-completion-support) to make it easier to use qsv at the command-line (currently, only bash shell is supported):
+Thankfully, since it uses [docopt](http://docopt.org/) for CLI processing, we can take advantage of [docopt.rs' tab completion support](https://github.com/docopt/docopt.rs#tab-completion-support) to make it easier to use qsv at the command-line (currently, only bash shell is supported):

 ```bash